Bruises in Babies – Causes and Remedies

 Babies are likely to bruise themselves as soon as they become active.
-In their various attempts to crawl, walk, run they are expected to fall, tumble or bang themselves into things thereby inviting bruises.
+In their various attempts to crawl, walk or run, they are expected to fall, tumble or bang themselves into things, thereby, inviting bruises.
 Bruises are minor tissue injuries ensuing from damaged blood vessels upon impact against a hard substance.
 Also, infants may easily bruise since their skin is delicate.
 Similarly, some babies may be disposed to bruising more easily as compared to others.

 What Causes Bruises in Babies?

-Unexplained bruises on baby can also be a sign of some physical abuse.
-Research indicates that bruises on the torso, neck, ears may be prognostic of child abuse as these body areas are not likely to be bruised in normal day to day activities of a baby.
+Unexplained bruises on a baby can also be a sign of some physical abuse.
+Bruises on the torso, neck, ears may be prognostic of child abuse as these body areas are not likely to be bruised in normal day to day activities of a baby.

 How Can You Treat Your Baby’s Bruises?

 - Placing an ice pack wrapped in a thin towel or soft cloth over your baby’s bruise for a few seconds at a given time may prove helpful.
-Applying the cold pack at regular intervals especially during the initial few hours of getting a bruise may help to lessen the swelling and discomfort.
+Applying the cold pack at regular intervals, especially during the initial few hours of getting a bruise, may help to lessen swelling and discomfort.

-- In case the bruise seems painful, as in your baby cries when his bruise is touched, refer to a doctor who may prescribe some safe painkillers like ibuprofen or acetaminophen.
+- In case the bruise seems painful, as in your baby cries when his bruise is touched, consult a doctor who may prescribe some safe painkillers like acetaminophen.

 - The degree of bruising depends on the force of the trauma.
 An intense blow may result in severe bruising.
 In such instances, it is also essential to check the baby for any internal injury which may not manifest on the surface.